valchkou/cassandra-driver-mapping/README.md

 cassandra-driver-mapping
 ========================

-This is the Plugin for the DataStax Java Driver for Apache Cassandra (C*), The module is not replacement for the DataStax Java Driver but small handy add-on to it.
-The main goal is to enable JPA-like behavour for entities to be persisted in C*.
+This is addon for the DataStax Java Driver for Apache Cassandra (C*), The main goal is to enable JPA-like behavour for entities to be persisted in C*.
+The module is not replacement for the DataStax Java Driver but compact enhancement to it.
+The module uses DataStax Java Driver version 2.0 and JPA 2.1.

+For Datastax Java Driver info please refer to the (http://www.datastax.com/drivers/java/apidocs/).

 Features